 Quick Reference

-• Pricing - Classical guitars: typically AUD $6,000–$12,000 (incl.
+Pricing - Classical guitars: typically AUD $8,500–$12,500 (incl.
 GST)

-• Historical instruments: project-based pricing (POA)
+Historical instruments: project-based (POA)

-• Wait time: typically 6–9 months (may vary)
+Wait time: typically 6–9 months

-• Builds: all instruments made to order
+Builds: all instruments made to order

-• Variations: minor specification changes do not affect price
+Variations: minor specification changes do not affect price

-• Deposit: 20% to confirm a place
+Deposit: 20% to secure a place

-• Balance: remaining 80% payable prior to delivery
+Balance: remaining 80% payable prior to delivery

 Pricing - Classical Guitars

-Classical guitars are typically priced between AUD $6,000–$12,000 (including GST).
-This range is intended as a guide and reflects the majority of instruments made in the workshop.
-Pricing depends on instrument type, materials, build time, and level of finish, and may occasionally fall outside this range where a project is notably simpler or more complex.
+Classical guitars are typically priced between AUD $8,500 – $12,500 (including GST).
+This range serves as a guide and reflects the majority of instruments made in the workshop.

-Minor variations to established models—such as changes to string length or fingerboard width—do not affect the price.
+Minor variations to established models, such as changes to string length or fingerboard width, do not affect the price.
 All instruments are made individually to order, with final pricing confirmed prior to commencement.

 Historical Instruments